Azure Active Directory developer glossary

 Roles are resource-defined strings (for example "Expense approver", "Read-only", "Directory.ReadWrite.All"), managed in the Azure portal via the resource's application manifest, and stored in the resource's appRoles property.
 The Azure portal is also used to assign users to "user" roles, and configure client application permissions to access an "application" role.

 For a detailed discussion of the application roles exposed by Azure AD's Graph API, see Graph API Permission Scopes.
-For a step-by-step implementation example, see Role based access control in cloud applications using Azure AD.
+For a step-by-step implementation example, see Manage access using RBAC and the Azure portal.

 Like roles, scopes provide a way for a resource server to govern access to its protected resources.
 Scopes are used to implement scope-based access control, for a client application that has been given delegated access to the resource by its owner.